NojinNojs/nojin-portofolio-next/README.md

    npm install
    ```

-3. Create a `.env` file in the root directory and add the required environment variables, you can see on `.env.example`.
+3. Create a `.env` file in the root directory and add the required environment variables, as shown in `.env.example`.

 4. Run the development server:
    ```bash